 Students who complete all the requirements of the URJ Introduction to Judaism course will receive a Certificate of Completion.
 The requirements are:

-- Attend at least thirteen of the sixteen class sessions.
+- Attend at least thirteen of the seventeen regular class sessions.
 (All students are always welcome to attend future classes and events at no extra charge, and are encouraged to do so to make up any classes missed.)

-- Attend the tour of the Holocaust Museum and Learning Center, or if that is not possible, tour the museum on your own before the class ends.
+- Attend the tour of the Holocaust Museum and Learning Center, which is a special 17th class session; or if that is not possible, tour the museum on your own before the class ends.

 - Attend the scheduled Friday night Sabbath service, or if that is not possible, attend a Friday or Saturday Sabbath service before the class ends.